-Asian markets move higher as market jitters appear to ease
+Global shares advance as investors' jitters ease

-SEOUL, South Korea – Asian markets were higher on Monday following Wall Street gains last week, as market jitters showed signs of easing.
-Many major markets were closed on holidays.
+SEOUL, South Korea – Shares were higher in Europe and Asia on Monday following last week's gains on Wall Street.
+Investors' jitters appear to be subsiding after recent wild swings, eased by strong corporate earnings and other indicators.
+Many major markets were closed for lunar new year holidays.

 Continue Reading Below